 Day 2: Stavanger – Egersund – Oanes

 From Stavanger, it’s only a short distance south until you reach the first scenic route on this itinerary.
-On this Landscape route Jæren you will drive over 34 kilometers partly along the coast through green landscapes and fertile farmland.
+On the Scenic Route Jæren you will drive over 34 kilometers partly along the coast through green landscapes and fertile farmland.
 You will also pass the Orre beach, which is perfect for a nice walk.
 From Egersund you drive inland and then via Byrkjedal and Lauvvik with the ferry across the fjord to Oanes.
 The journey time by ferry is only 8 minutes.

 Day 3: Kjeragbolten

-Today the Kjeragbolten hike is on the agenda.
+Today its time for the first hike.
+The Kjeragbolten hike is a very spectacular one.
 You have to take the ferry from Oanes to Lysebotn (1 h driving time, drives several times a day) and drive a few kilometers to the official parking lot (300 NOK).
 You should plan for the hike and the arrival and departure (back to Oanes) the whole day.

 The Kjeragbolten hike is about 11 km long and takes 5-6 hours.
 Due to changeable weather, the hike is only recommended between May and October.
 The hike starts at the parking lot of Øygardstølen Inn and takes you over sticks and stones, small streams and valleys.
 The weather can change quickly, so you should dress accordingly and be equipped for rain.

-The Preikestolenis not far away and can be reached from Oanes within 20 minutes.
+The Pulpit Rock is not far away and can be reached from Oanes within 20 minutes.
 The hike to the most famous rocky outcrop of Norway is a must on a trip to Norway and you need for the 8 kilometer long hike just under 4 hours for there and back.